Mike McGlinchey, OT, Notre Dame

 Bentley Spain, OT, North Carolina

 Height: 6-6.
 Weight: 300.
 Projected 40 Time: 5.09.
-Projected Round (2018): 4-6.
-11/11/17: Spain has been solid for the Tar Heels this season.
-He had a nice performance against Louisville in Week 2 to help contain Louisville's edge rushers, including NFL prospect James Hearns.
+Projected Round (2018): 5-7.
+1/6/18: Spain was solid for the Tar Heels in 2017.
+He had a nice performance against Louisville in Week 2 to help contain the Cardinals' edge rushers, including NFL prospect James Hearns.
 Spain lacks strength and needs to get stronger for the NFL.

 9/1/17: Spain has been a solid left tackle for North Carolina for the past two seasons.
 He was improved as a junior and did a good job of protecting quarterback Mitch Trubisky.
 On the edge, Spain has length and athleticism, but he could stand to continue to get stronger to take on NFL defensive linemen.